Financial Sanctions: Cyber

-This news release is issued to publicise the amendment of 3 entries under the Cyber Sanctions Regime.
+This news release is issued to publicise the addition of 1 entry under the Cyber Sanctions Regime.

 The Cyber (Sanctions) (EU Exit) Regulations 2020 (S.I.
 2020/597) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies conducting or directing cyber activity that undermines, or is intended to undermine, the integrity, prosperity or security of the United Kingdom or a country other than the United Kingdom; international organisations; and non-governmental organisations whose purposes relate to the governance of international sport or the Internet.
 The Cyber (Sanctions) (EU Exit) Regulations 2020 (SI 2020/597) have effect in the Isle of Man by the Cyber Sanctions (Application) Regulations 2020 [SD 2020/0451].

-The following entries have been amended and are still subject to an asset freeze:
+The following entry has been added to the consolidated list and is now subject to an asset freeze:

 Consequently the Foreign, Commonwealth and Development Office updated the Consolidated List.
 This list provides details of those designated under sanctions legislation.